AlbertoMar7ins/Python-Calculator/README.md

 # Python-Calculator
-A Calculator developed in Python
+A Calculator and a 'Forca' game developed in Python